mrecos/ger_wiki/README.md

 If you want to replicate the dataset of geographic entities mentioned on Wikipedia place articles:

-* Run `python ./data_processing/d1_base_process.py` NOTE: This will likely produce an error due to missing SpaceEval data but will still create the Wikipedia data.
+* Run `python ./data_processing/d1_base_process.py` This will likely produce an error due to missing SpaceEval data but will still create the Wikipedia data.
 * Run `python main.py wiki --predict`

 ## Unit Testing